Find Grad Schools

 13 Yearly Graduations

 Texas State University is the 3rd most popular school in the nation for students seeking a master's degree in legal support.
-Roughly 37,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,606 per year, while in-state graduate students, on average, pay $7,147 per year.
-During the 2020-2021 academic year, 13 people received their master's degree in legal support from Texas State.
-Around 62% of these students were from an underrepresented racial-ethnic group, and 77% were women.
+During the most recent year for which we have data, 13 people received their master's degree in legal support from Texas State.

 #4